hetengjiao2254/hetengjiao2254.github.io/_portfolio/research-2.md

 ---
 title: " Acoustic imaging "
-excerpt: "We use the acoustic information interadted with tragets to develop forward and inverse imaging techniques.<br/>
+excerpt: "We use the acoustic information interacted with targets to develop forward and inverse imaging techniques.<br/>
 <img src='../images/foo-bar-identity-th.jpg'>"
 collection: portfolio
 ---